7 Main AdTech Trends Publishers Need to Know

 CTV advertising is typically thought of as being challenging to measure.
 However, linked TV advertisements may be tracked with precision virtually on par with other digital channels with the correct software stack and integrations.

-The OpenRTB 2.6 (a communication protocol that enables real-time bidding) draft has been finalized, and the new standard is now ready for use, according to IAB Tech Lab.
-Both the supply and demand sides benefit from the new version’s increased flexibility, particularly in the CTV and contextual advertising.
+The OpenRTB 2.6 (a communication protocol that enables real-time bidding and addressable advertising) is now in use, and both the supply and demand sides benefit from the new version’s increased flexibility, particularly in the CTV and contextual advertising.

 Conclusion